EventFahrplan/EventFahrplan/README.md

 If you want to create your own signed release builds, copy the `gradle.properties.example` file in the `app` folder and rename it to `gradle.properties`.
 This file contains the signing information which is used in the build process.
 Make sure to edit the file contents to point to your own keystore files.

+## Translations

+Text translations are managed on [Crowdin][crowdin-eventfahrplan-website].
+Contributions are welcome!

+Sources (English) and translations are synchronized via the [Crowdin CLI tool][crowdin-cli-tool-website].
+German is excluded from being managed on Crowdin as long as the maintainer is a native German speaker.
+New languages must be configured in the Crowdin configuration file `crowdin.yaml` before translations can be downloaded.

 ## History